 The same principle is supposed to apply to salvation.
 According to middle knowledge, God chooses to elect some people to salvation, and then brings about the circumstances where God knows they will freely choose to believe.
 As Correia explains,

 God has the ability to know exactly what every creature will do in any given situation and with any given set of motivation, and can therefore choose to create the world in which their meaningful decisions carry out His sovereign will without having to coerce them to choose what He wants (p.
 115).

 In sum, Correia finds Molinism convincing (p.
-174).
-It is a good option for Free Grace theology.
-In this reviewer’s opinion, Molinism does not overcome any of the difficulties raised against Calvinism.
+174) and a good option for Free Grace theology.
+On the contrary, in this reviewer’s opinion, Molinism does not overcome any of the difficulties raised against Calvinism.

 Imagine that a woman named Paula does not come to faith in Jesus for eternal life in this world.
 Why doesn’t she?